Pardon the dust!

 Glossary Entry: Operating System

-The operating system is the software layer that works as a middleman between the computer's hardware and the programs you run.
-Its purpose is to operate the system, and so it provides various services that will be required by programs in general.
+An operating system is the software layer that works as a middleman between the computer's hardware and the programs you run - in other words, it's the underlying software that operates the system.

 Back to the list of technical terms